 How thrilling that in 2014, the Broadway show about Carole King, "Beautiful," was Tony nominated -- and that the seminal solo work of this Brill Building queen, the Tapestry album, celebrated its 50th anniversary (shocking, right??) in 2021.
 From half of an amazing young songwriting couple at the Brill she went on to create a truly enuring musical "declaration of independence."

 (image: Rev Stan cc ~ cropped for shape)

 Big Band: The Brill Building in the 1940s

-By the 1940s, music publishers such as Leo Feist, Mills Music and Lewis Music had set up offices in the Brill.
+By the 1940s, music publishers such as Leo Feist Inc., Mills Music Inc. and Lewis Music Inc. had set up offices in the Brill.
 Famed composer Johnny Mercer (pictured) was joined there by the likes of Buddy Feyne, Rose Marie McCoy, Billy Rose and Irving Mills.
 They crafted songs for Big Band acts like Glenn Miller, Benny Goodman and Jimmy Dorsey and consistently reached the top of the Hit Parade.

 The music publishers would send songs out to bands via "song pluggers" who would demo the tunes, trying to convince bands to record them.

 Pop Explosion: The Brill Building in the 1950s & 60s